HHA to CNA

 Can I take the CNA state exam directly if I am an HHA?

 This is a subject that causes much confusion in Florida, but the answer is yes, you can take the state exam directly without any preparation.
-That being said, we strongly recommend you take our course for a refresher, as there are some things which HHA training does not cover.
+That being said, we strongly recommend you take our online CNA course for a refresher, as there are some things which HHA training does not cover.
 We particularly find that HHAs who take the test directly struggle with the written exam.
 The written exam is not difficult, but it can be very tricky if you have not taken any practice exams or prepared in advance for the material on the test.

 One other very important thing to understand is that since there is no central testing authority or certification for HHAs, each Home Health Agency will provide the standard AHCA test for their HHAs, and there can be variations in the way these agencies will provide the tests.
 The test you took as an HHA may or may not be very similar to the CNA test.
 The clinical portion of the CNA exam will test you on randomly assigned skills.
 You may get lucky and be tested only on skills that overlap with your HHA duties, or you may get unlucky and have only CNA exclusive duties on your test.
 It is important to be prepared for all prior to attending your exam.

-Do you offer an HHA class?
+Do you offer an HHA online course?